Higher Certificate Business with Law CW926

 What is the Course about?

-The Higher Certificate in Business with Law is a broad foundation level programme in both business and law providing students with flexibility to choose a career or further study in either discipline.
+- The Higher Certificate in Business with Law is a broad foundation level course in both business and law providing students with flexibility to choose a career or further study in either discipline.

 What follow-on study opportunities are available?